-CITY OF PALMVIEW RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2021
+CITY OF PALMVIEW

+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2022

-Total Net Change in Fund Balances - Governmental Funds \$ 4,711,071 Governmental funds report capital outlays as expenditures.
+Total Net Change in Fund Balances - Governmental Funds \$ (421,372) Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount of capital assets recorded in the current period. f 1,665,100 Capital lease and note payable transactions provide current financial resources to governmental funds and repayment of principal is an expenditure.
+This is the amount of capital assets recorded in the current period.
+Capital lease and note payable transactions provide current financial resources to governmental funds and repayment of principal is an expenditure.
 The net effect to net position is as follows.
-(3,925,882) Depreciation expense on capial assets is reported in the statement of activities but does not require the use of current financial resources.
-Therefore, depreciation expense is not reported as expenditures in the governmental funds. : (861,686) The issuance of long-term debt (e.g. bonds) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes to current financial resources of governmental funds.
-Neither transaction, however, has an effect on net position.
-Also, governmental funds report the effect of premiums, discoun and similar items when debt is first issued, whereas the amounts are deferred and amortized in the statement of activities.
-This amount is the net effect of the following. ıy (1,310,000) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
-These include recognizing deferred revenue as revenue, adjusting current year revenue to show the revenue earned from the current year's tax levy, eliminating interfund transactions, reclassifying the proceeds of bond sales, recognizing the liabilities associated with maturing long-term debt and interest, the net change in net pension liability/asset and deferred inflows, and the net change in OPEB liability, deferred outflows and deferred inflows.
+2,401,732 Depreciation expense on capial assets is reported in the statement of activities but does not require the use of current financial resources.
+Therefore, depreciation expense is not reported as expenditures in the governmental funds.
+(902,318) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+These include recognizing deferred revenue as revenue, adjusting current year revenue to show the revenue earned from the current year's tax levy, eliminating interfund transactions, reclassifying, recognizing the liabilities associated with maturing long-term debt and interest, the net change in net pension liability/asset and deferred inflows, and the net change in OPEB liability, deferred outflows and deferred inflows.
 The net effect of these reclassifications and recognitions is to increase (decrease) the change in net position.
-11,160 Change in Net Position of Governmental Activities \$ 289,763
+(115,476) Change in Net Position of Governmental Activities \$ 962,566